berkeleyprosopography/TEI4BPSConverter/README.md

 ## Obtaining this code

-You will need git installed.
+You will need git and pip installed.
 Open terminal in a parent folder of your choice and do

 	git clone git@github.com:berkeleyprosopography/TEI4BPSConverter.git

 This will create a local copy of this codebase on your computer.
 Alternatively, you can click on "Download ZIP" on the sidebar and uncompress said zip file in a folder of your choice.

+After you have obtained the code, you will need to install the libraries to make the converter run.
+If you do not wish to install the libraries system-wide, you can use a virtual environment, like so

+	virtualenv venv
+	source venv/bin/activate
+	pip install -r requirements.txt

+Or you can install directly on your system with:

+	sudo pip install -r requirements.txt